 The New Zealand Dollar (the Kiwi) is often tethered to the Aussie, thus the outlook for the two are similar.

 Canada has ridden the secular consumption of energy with steady growth and only three recessions over the past 60 years.
 However, hanging their economic hat on oil and gas rigs entail diversification risk.
-When the US and most industrialized countries avoided a recession in 2015 to 2016 as Oil fell to $26 a barrel, Canada experienced 7 quarters with no net growth.
+When the US and most industrialized countries avoided a recession in 2015 and 2016 as Oil fell to $26 a barrel, Canada experienced 7 quarters with no net growth.
 As Oil fell back from the $70’s to $42 a barrel in the fourth quarter of 2018, Canada once again fell back to an economic contraction during the final 4 months of the year.
 We don’t need to know anything about Canada’s economy in the first quarter of 2019 to predict it will be an up period as Oil rose by almost 50%.
 While this is mildly supportive for the Canadian Dollar (the Loonie), the strength of the US Dollar has kept the Canadian in check.
-When a US and China agreement becomes imminent the Canadian Dollar and Oil will benefit greatly from a weaker US Dollar.
+When a US and China agreement is inked, the Canadian Dollar and Oil will benefit greatly from a weaker US Dollar.
 The Loonie needs a new up wave in the global economy and Oil to breakout to the upside.
-A break above the 76.70’s would confirm a major upside reversal in the Canadian and a break of short term support at 74 would target a further pullback to the 73.25 to 73.65 area.
+A break above the 76.70’s (Canadian) would confirm a major upside reversal in the Canadian and a break of short term support at 74 would target a further pullback to the 73.25 to 73.65 area.

 The Swiss Franc (Swissy), created in 1850, has a reputation of stability and safety.
 The price of Francs have been in a long narrow trading range for most of the past decade, but trending lower over the past 14 months.
 Hedge Funds have been holding a neutral outlook in their net holdings of the Swissy, requiring a further sell off to reach a clear oversold condition.
 Like much of Europe, the outlook for the Swiss economy and bond yields are weak relative to the US which encourages repatriation to US Dollar assets away from Switzerland.
 Currently key resistance is 103 to 104.50, above which the longer trend becomes positive.
 Until then the downside risk is the major support zone near 97.